 Category: Information From the IRS

 If a taxpayer's refund comes in for less than the amount that was submitted with the tax return, the refund may have been offset for a past due obligation.
 IRS Tax Topic 203 explains refund offsets for unpaid child support and certain federal, state and unemployment compensation debts.
-The Department of Treasury's Financial Management Service (FMS), which issues IRS tax refunds, has been authorized by Congress to conduct the Treasury Offset Program.
-Through this program, If your client's refund has been offset, often Where's My Refund or overpayment may be reduced by FMS and offset to pay:
+The Department of Treasury's Bureau of the Fiscal Service (BFS), which issues IRS tax refunds, has been authorized by Congress to conduct the Treasury Offset Program.
+Through this program, If your client's refund has been offset, often Where's My Refund or overpayment may be reduced by BFS and offset to pay:

 - Past-due child support